 Since a few decades, hypnotherapy has grown in popularity.
 As a result, there is a lot of things said on tv, written on the internet, and it can be confusing.
-There are different approaches to hypnotherapy: cognitive, behavioural, Ericksonian, and hypnoanalytic…
+What’s the different types of hypnotherapy and the differences and similarities between them.

 I do mostly cognitive-behavioural hypnotherapy.
 I picked this approach for some reasons.
 But let’s be clear there is not a good or a wrong approach.
 I just profoundly think that knowing the differences between the different types of hypnotherapy will help you to choose the therapy that can serve your goals the best.

 The so-called “Ericksonian” approach is one of the most popular approaches to Hypnotherapynowadays.
 It is derived loosely from the work of Milton Erikson.
 The Milton Erikson method is well-known due to the particular way it recommends communicating the hypnotic suggestions to the client to avoid his “resistance”.
 Therefore the suggestions in these approaches often are indirect, covert, and permissive suggestions.
 These principles conflict with the non-deceptive, non-state-based, evidence-based approaches to cognitive and behavioural hypnotherapy.
 However, it has similarities with behavioural in that they both principally address a behaviour that creates a disturbance.

 Because Milton Erikson never set up a protocol or used a systematic methodology.
 Therefore there is only weak research evidence on the positive outcomes of the Ericksonian approach, which is a difference with cognitive-behavioural hypnotherapy.

 These principles conflict with the non-deceptive, evidence-based approaches of cognitive and behavioural HypnotherapyHypnotherapy.
 However, it has similarities with behavioural in that they both principally address a behaviour that creates a disturbance.